stefgehrig/tweetsentimentcorona/README.md

 This repository presnets a simple sentiment and emotion analysis of US-based tweets during the coronavirus outbreak, with focus on xenophobia. **What are sentiments and emotions expressed in US-based tweets that address Asia / Asians?
 How does this change during the unfolding of the pandemic in 2020?** For background on xenophobia and negative stereotyping during the pandemic, see for example this [Wikipedia page](https://en.wikipedia.org/wiki/List_of_incidents_of_xenophobia_and_racism_related_to_the_2019%E2%80%9320_coronavirus_pandemic).

 The repository contains R scripts to download data from twitter (a twitter developer account is required) and to run the analysis.
 RData files with dowloaded twitter data have been prepared (`tweets_asian_compl.RData`, `tweets_italian.RData`).
-Tweets were sampled at weekends from **December 28, 2019** to **April 19, 2020** (with maximum set to N = 500 per weekend), thereby spanning the initial global spread of the coronavirus after being first reported in China.
+Tweets were sampled at weekends from **December 28, 2019** to **April 19, 2020**, thereby spanning the initial global spread of the coronavirus after being first reported in China.

 The repository also contains the AFINN lexicon for sentiment scoring as a text file (the most recent version can always be retrieved from the developer under https://github.com/fnielsen/afinn), as well as plots produced in the analysis.
 For text analysis, I use the packages [sentimentr](https://github.com/trinker/sentimentr), [textdata](https://cran.r-project.org/web/packages/textdata/index.html) and [tidytext](https://cran.r-project.org/web/packages/tidytext/index.html).